WRITE TO YOUR STATE LEGISLATORS AND ASK FOR THEIR SUPPORT

 Dear (Add member’s title and name),

-I am writing as a proud alumnus of San Francisco State University to express my support for the doubling of the Pell Grant program.
+I am writing as a proud alumnus of San Francisco State University to express my strong support for fully funding the Pell Grant program and addressing its projected shortfall.

-At SF State, 9,092 students at SF State (representing approximately 40% of the total student body) relied on Pell Grants to attend school in the academic year 2022-23.
-These grants are fundamental to boosting enrollment, supporting retention, and reducing student loans.
-Without Pell, thousands of members of the SF State family would be unable to pursue a bachelor’s degree.
+At SF State, about half of the student body is Pell-eligible.
+These grants are fundamental to boosting enrollment, supporting retention, and reducing student loan burdens.
+Without Pell, thousands of students would be unable to pursue a bachelor’s degree or complete their education in a timely manner.

 (Insert name here)